Ladder determinantal varieties and their symbolic blowups: Mixed ladder determinantal ideals

 \begin{theorem} Assume \autoref{setup_mainsec_ladder}.
 For $t \in \ZZ_{>0}$ we let $I_t(L) \subseteq R=\mathbb{k}[L]$ be the corresponding unmixed ladder determinantal ideal.
 Let $f$ be as in \autoref{eq_f} with $t_1=\cdots =t_v=t$.
 Then In particular, then $ I_t(L)\in \mathcal{C}_f$ whenever $I_t(L)$ is not zero. \end{theorem}

-A first step towards the proof of \autoref{ThmLadderKI} is the following lemma where we show that the ideal generated by the $t$-minors of a subladder corresponding to $t$ consecutive columns or rows is in $\mathcal{C}_f$. \begin{lemma} Under the assumptions and notations as in \autoref{ThmLadderKI} we have
+A first step towards the proof of \autoref{ThmLadderKI} is the following lemma where we show that the ideal generated by the $t$-minors of a subladder corresponding to $t$ consecutive columns or rows is in $\mathcal{C}_f$. \begin{lemma} Under the assumptions and notations of \autoref{ThmLadderKI} we have

 \end{lemma}

 \begin{proof} Fix $1\ls j\ls \ell-t+1$ such that $I_t\left(L_{[j,j+t-1]}\right)\neq 0$.
 Set $L'=L_{[j,j+t-1]}$ and $\mathcal{E}=\{2 \leq r \leq k+\ell \mid \left|\mathcal{D}_{r}\cap L'\right|=t \}$.
 Notice that $\mathcal{E} \neq 0$, and for every $r \in \mathcal{E}$ there is only one element on the main antidiagonal of $Y_{r}$ that belongs to $(L')^\circ_t$ (see sentence after \autoref{eq_inv3}).
 Then by \cite[Theorem 1.15]{GorlaMixed} it follows that $\Ht \left(I_t(L')\right)=|(L)^\circ_t| = | \mathcal{E}|$.
 Moreover